 On May 25, 1920, 208 Beacon was purchased from Elizabeth Tudor by banker and broker Laurence Paine Dodge.
 He and his wife, Anne Woodwell (Thurlow) Dodge, made it their home.
 They previously had lived at 212 Beacon.
 They also maintained a home in Newburyport.

 On February 14, 1929, Laurence Dodge transferred 208 Beacon into both his and his wife’s names.

-The Dodges continued to live at 208 Beacon until about 1930, when they made Newburyport their year-round residence.
+The Dodges continued to live at 208 Beacon until about 1930.
+They subsequently moved to New York City but continued to maintain their home in Newburyport as well.
 On April 29, 1930, they transferred 208 Beacon to his brother, Robert Gray Dodge, an attorney.
 He and his wife, Alice Woolley (Childes) Dodge, lived at 2 Raleigh.

-On October 28, 1930, 208 Beacon was acquired from Robert G. Dodge by real estate dealer Henry C. Brookings.
+On October 28, 1930, 208 Beacon was acquired from Robert G. Dodge by real estate conveyancer Henry C. Brookings.

 On May 12, 1931, 208 Beacon was acquired from Henry C. Brookings by George West Movius.
 Living with him were his mother, Mrs. Alice Lee (West) Movius, former wife of landscape architect Hallam Leonard Movius, his twin sister, Rose Saltonstall Movius, and his brother, Hallam Leonard Movius, Jr. They all previously had lived at 223 Beacon.

 Rose Movius married in February of 1932 to Potter Palmer, III, and moved to Chicago.
 Hallam Movius, Jr., an anthropologist and palaeolithic archaeologist, married in September of 1936 to Nancy Champion de Crespigny.
 After their marriage, they lived in Cambridge, where he was an instructor of anthropology at Harvard.